tanyazhong/bodyport-project/README.md

 # About This Project
 This project was developed for the Bodyport takehome assessment.
 It displays a frontend dashboard that plots health datapoints.
-This project uses bootstrap components and the Plotly.js react component.
+This project uses React for its frontend, including React bootstrap components and the Plotly.js react component.

 ## Running the Project
 First, follow instructions in `/backend/README.md` to set up the python server.
 Then in the `/backend` directory run
  #### `python main.py`

+[Install React](https://react-bootstrap.github.io/getting-started/introduction/) if it has not been previously installed.
 Open a new terminal and in the `/frontend` directory run
  #### `npm install` to install dependencies
  #### `npm start`